It’s official: Indianapolis Colts hire Shane Steichen as coach

 Monday evening, the Colts dispatched owner Jim Irsay’s private jet to Phoenix and brought Steichen to Indy to finalize his contract.

 That was done, and Tuesday the Colts have their man.
-It completed an extensive five-week interview process that involved 13 candidates.
+It completed an extensive six-week interview process that involved 13 candidates.

 Steichen, 37, is the second-youngest head coach in Colts’ history; Don Shula was 33 when he succeeded Weeb Ewbank in 1963.
 He’s also the NFL’s third-youngest coach, trailing the Los Angeles Rams’ Sean McVay and the Minnesota Vikings’ Kevin O’Connell.